Pieris (plant): Cultivation

 They are commonly grown as ornamental plants, valued for year-round interest due to bright red new growth in early spring, chains of small, white flowers in mid-spring, and buds that remain on the plant through the winter.
 Numerous cultivars have been selected for different spring foliage colour.
 They grow best in a shady spot, sheltered from drying, winter winds.
-They prefer acid soil, and should be mulched once per year, using a two-inch covering of either peat or composted pine needles.
+They prefer acidic soil, and should be mulched once per year, using a two-inch covering of either peat or composted pine needles.
 The flowers give the plant one of its alternative names, 'Lily of the valley shrub' (though Pieris is not closely related to Convallaria).